Es-Kiani/Sudoku-Solver-GUI/README.md

-####     :camera:   GUI
+####     :camera:   GUI:
 <h3 align="center">
     <img src="https://github.com/Es-Kiani/Sudoku-Solver-GUI/blob/main/ScSht/1.PNG">
 </h3>

 To insert your puzzle numbers, just you need to click in the cells to see a red line around the cell.
 After seeing red line, you must enter a number between 1-9.

-Entered a worng number?
+:recycle:    Entered a worng number?
 Don't worry...
 Just select the cell that you want to change its value and press 0 to clear it.

-####     :camera:   Input
+####     :camera:   Input:
 <h3 align="center">
     <img src="https://github.com/Es-Kiani/Sudoku-Solver-GUI/blob/main/ScSht/2.PNG">
 </h3>

 After that you input all numbers, you can press __Solve__ to see if your puzzle is solvable or not!
 If puzzle can be solve, the app start solving and notify to you by a popup information window.
 (Please close the popup windows when you done reading to see the result..!)

-:warning: If you press the _Clear_ button, all cells value set to _empty_!
+:warning:    If you press the __Clear__ button, all cells value set to _empty_!
 Use it just when you want to reset the puzzle and enter a new one.

-####     :camera:   Result
+####     :camera:   Result:
 <h3 align="center">
     <img src="https://github.com/Es-Kiani/Sudoku-Solver-GUI/blob/main/ScSht/3.PNG">
 </h3>